Miami Railway Station Museum

 Miami Railway Station Museum | Freight Shed Variety of Trunks from Europe to Canada

-In the freight shed you can find a variety of trunks, these trunks have travelled the world from Europe to Canada and everywhere in between.
+In the freight shed and waiting room you can find a variety of trunks, these trunks have travelled the world from Europe to Canada and everywhere in between.
 A rounded top trunk often belonged to wealthy individuals who used it as a symbol of wealth while flat top trunks belonged to middle class.

 Signal Lanterns